BykaWF/PageFlow/README.md

 Welcome to the PageFlow Library Management System repository!
 This system provides an efficient way to manage books, user accounts, and borrowing within a library.

+## Journal

+Implementation  and resolutions in the Journal section for a comprehensive overview of the project [Journal](journal.md).

 ## Features

 - **User Authentication and Authorization:** Secure access to the system with user roles.